 The Higgs boson plays a critical role in what physicists call The Standard Model: the arrangement of fundamental particlesand the way they influence one anotherthat make up everything in the universe.
-While there are some gaps (the theory doesn't take into account gravity, for example, or the dark energy that comprises most of the universe), it has nonetheless proven greatly successful in explaining experimental results and predicting new phenomena since it came of age in the 1970s.
+It has proven greatly successful in explaining experimental results and predicting new phenomena since it came of age in the 1970s.
 The model's architecture includes the 12 building blocks of matter, divided into quarks (which constitute, for example, protons and neutrons) and leptons, the lightest one being the electron.
 Additional particles carry three of the four fundamental forces that influence quark and lepton behavior (the strong force, weak force, and electromagnetic force).
 The Higgs particle is a cornerstone of this theory because it's predicted to give all particles their mass by interacting with them.
-Named for Peter Higgs, one of the scientists who in 1964 proposed its role in fundamental physics, it is the only particle in the Standard Model that has eluded experimental observation so far.
+It is named for Peter Higgs, one of the scientists who in 1964 proposed its role in fundamental physics.
+It is the last experimentally observed particle in the Standard.
+There are some shortcomings though such that the theory doesn't take into account gravity or the dark energy that comprises most of the universe.

 (Image credit: CERN/CMS) A typical candidate event including two high-energy photons whose energy (depicted by red towers) is measured in the CMS electromagnetic calorimeter.
 The yellow lines are the measured tracks of other particles produced in the collision.
 The pale blue volume shows the CMS crystal calorimeter barrel.